-In the previous section there was reference to the fact that the basic pedagogic disciplines (fundamental, didactic, psycho-, etc.) primarily direct themselves to arriving at general formulations or principles about what is disclosed as common, universal and, thus, essential to the teaching phenomenon in the family as primordial situation.
-Hence, for example, three general components have been established, namely, contents, form and modality, and are included in a teaching model (lesson structure).
+In the previous section there is reference to the fact that the basic pedagogical disciplines (fundamental, didactic, psycho-, etc.) are primarily directed to arriving at general formulations or principles about what is disclosed as common, universal and, thus, essential to the teaching phenomenon in the family, as primordial situation.
+Hence, for example, three general components have been established, i.e., contents, form, and modality, and are included in a teaching model (lesson structure).

-However, if the place and function of subject didactics is looked for where it takes a position between the pedagogical (theory) and practice, it is clear that it fulfills a particularization function.
-As the name subject didactics indicates, it no longer has to do with a general view of contents but with specific subject contents with a unique nature and structure.
-It does not have to do with a child (pupil), in general, but with a specific child (group, class, school phase) with particular potentialities and on a particular level of readiness.
-A certain teacher teaches with a unique personality, style and tact.
+However, if the place and function of subject didactics is looked for where it takes a position between the pedagogical (theory) and practice, it fulfills a particularization function.
+As the name subject didactics indicates, it no longer has to do with a general view of contents, but with specific subject contents with a unique nature and structure.
+It does not have to do with a child (pupil), in general, but with a specific child (group, class, school phase) with particular potentialities. and on a particular level of readiness.
+A certain teacher teaches with a unique personality, style, and tact.

 In the subject didactician's preparation of a particular lesson design (history theme for grade 8), he/she cannot merely implement the lesson structure unchanged.
-Each time he/she designs a particular lesson, he/she has to search for the most suitable (fruitful) nuance for each component of the lesson structure.
-To effectively compile such a particularized lesson design, it is necessary that, within the general aims, there is a search for operational aims, and the unique nature of the subject (theme), as well as the potentialities and expectations of the particular pupil (group, class), be taken into account.
-Where junior secondary pupils must only be able to name and understand (interpret) the theme, senior secondary pupils must be able to analyze it or even generate a unique achievement (synthesis).
+Each time he/she designs a particular lesson, he/she must search for the most suitable (fruitful) nuance for each component of the lesson structure.
+To effectively compile such a particularized lesson design, it is necessary that, within the general aims, there is a search for operational aims, and the unique nature of the subject (theme), as well as the potentialities and expectations of the particular pupil (group, class), be considered.
+Where junior secondary pupils must only be able to name and understand (interpret) the theme, senior secondary pupils must be able to analyze it, or even generate a unique achievement (synthesis).

-2.3 The relations among structure, function and situation
+2.3 The relations among structure, function, and situation

-For the aim of Subject didactic theory forming, the point of departure is the view that each phenomenon (concrete or operative) essentially is comprised of a number of components whuch can be identified as a unity (structure, system).
-Because of the particular relationships (interactions) among the constituent, such a unity has its own form (nature) and/or course.
-Thus, e.g., the phenomenon "plant" has two basic components, namely, roots and stem which are connected with each other in a particular way (plant form) and, thus, acquire a particular function.
+For the aim of subject didactic theory forming, the point of departure is the view that each phenomenon (concrete or operative) is essentially comprised of some components which can be identified as a unity (structure, system).
+Because of the relationships (interactions) among the constituent, such a unity has its own form (nature) and/or course.
+Thus, e.g., the phenomenon "plant" has two basic components, i.e., roots and stem, which relate to each other in a particular way (plant form) and, thus, acquire a particular function.

-The nature of the phenomenon, thus, remains inseparably dependent on these component, and their original relationship gives them a primary function.
+The nature of the phenomenon, thus, remains inseparably dependent on these components, and their original relationship gives them a primary function.
 By analysis and refined formulation, a theoretical structural model for each phenomenon or system then is simulated.

-Now it can happen that the original ordering and interaction among the constituents must be changed to attain a specific aim (function).
-Here we have to do with a planned (artificial) structure (system) which only can be functionally-correctly interpreted within a particular context.
+Now, it can happen that the original ordering and interaction among the constituents must be changed to attain a specific aim (function).
+Here, we have to do with a planned (artificial) structure (system) which can only be functionally-correctly interpreted within a particular context.
 To facilitate interpreting such a secondary or intended system (structure), use then is made of internalized signs (symbols)

-For example: $ + = $ (the functional model of the addition operation).
+For example: $+ = $ (the functional model of the addition operation).